Main Content

 Program Requirements

 Students, who have already earned a four-year pre-professional Bachelor of Science in Architectural Studies degree, or its equivalent, may be able to complete the program in a little as 15 months of study.
-Students from other majors may be required to complete additional coursework (see the 27- and 39-month curriculum guides).
 Our Graduate Catalog degree requirements page can help you with more information on each track and on our architecture courses list you will find all of the architecture courses we have to offer.

 Program Format

-The Master of Architecture program is fully accredited by the National Architectural Accrediting Board (NAAB) as a first professional degree in architecture.
-Students may complete the Master of Architecture degree in as little as 15 months.
+This program is fully accredited by the National Architectural Accrediting Board (NAAB) as a first professional degree in architecture.
+Students can complete the program in as little as 15 months.

 Program Costs